-Or I go for a crumble topping that gets spinkled on the baked cake.
-There are crumble cakes where the crumble gets baked on top of the cake mixture, but I cook the crumble topping separately here, often making a multiple batch and storing what I don’t use in an air-tight jar: hand sprinkled on all manner of desserts!
+I cook the crumble topping separately here, often making a multiple batch and storing what I don’t use in an air-tight jar: handy sprinkled on all manner of desserts!

 I often make this cake into a gluten-free cake, simply replacing the flour in the recipe with a good gluten-free flour.
 I normally then add 2-3 tablespoons of milk if the mixture feels too stiff, depending on the gluten-free flour I am using.